davedawkins/Fable.React.DrawingCanvas/README.md

 | `repeat seq<T> f`   | Repeated sub turtle drawing returned from function f.
 Type of f is `T -> (unit -> Drawing)`|
 | `sub` d             | Include the sub-drawing d at this point.
 This is how you include drawings from functions

-More commands are on their way.

-Some of these commands are ported from the Elm library [turtle-graphics](https://github.com/mrdimosthenis/turtle-graphics), which is where the turtle demo comes from (see (SquareSpiral.elm)[https://raw.githubusercontent.com/mrdimosthenis/turtle-graphics/master/examples/SquareSpiral.elm] and (SquareSpiral.png)[https://raw.githubusercontent.com/mrdimosthenis/turtle-graphics/master/examples/SquareSpiral.png])
+Some of these commands are ported from the Elm library [turtle-graphics](https://github.com/mrdimosthenis/turtle-graphics), which is where the turtle demo comes from (see [SquareSpiral.elm](https://raw.githubusercontent.com/mrdimosthenis/turtle-graphics/master/examples/SquareSpiral.elm) and [SquareSpiral.png](https://raw.githubusercontent.com/mrdimosthenis/turtle-graphics/master/examples/SquareSpiral.png))

 Examples that draw squares:
 ```fsharp